 I think any description, be it about a character or a place, has the potential to bog down a story because description stops the action.
 So we need to be careful about how we slip it in and how much we use.

 My own rule of thumb is, the more details you add, the more you need to keep it in your point of view (POV).
 Let them judge what they're seeing so the details do more than just describe.
 They also characterize and do some world building at the same time.

 The man was tall, six feet six inches, with broad shoulders.
 He had short blond hair and brown eyes, and wore a olive green double-breasted suit.

 This, I'd skim.
 It tells me details, but so what?
-Unless this is the exact description of the killer, it does nothing to move the story along.This tells you nothing about who this guy is or who the person looking at him is.
+Unless this is the exact description of the killer, it does nothing to move the story along.This tells me nothing about who this guy is or who the person looking at him is.

 Try the same details in a solid POV.